MorphoCloud/MorphoDepotDocs/README.md

   - a tool could help ensure a very consistent structure for all repositories
 - TBD: a tool to simply comparing and merging segmentations
 - TBD: integration with machine learning pipelines (train autosegmentation)
+- TBD: deal with large scans (too big for memory)

 ## Discussion Points: Authentication model